CIDARLAB/cello/README.md

 #### Subcircuit substitutions

 By specifying a library of subcircuit motifs, subcircuits from the NOR-Inverter Graph can be substituted for smaller but functionally equivalent logic motifs to reduce the number of gates in the circuit.
 This step can also allow other gate types to be incorporated, such as AND, NAND, OR.
+An gate type called OUTPUT_OR can also be specified: this motif typically represents tandem promoters driving expression of the output gene, such as a fluorescence reporter or other actuator.